Staying At Your Ronald McDonald House: A Home When You Need It

 When you stay with us, it is our goal to make sure you are comfortable.
 Our volunteers and donors help make it a home.

 How to Stay With Us

-Ronald McDonald Houses are places of comfort specifically for pediatric children (ages 0-21) and their families who need to stay close while their child is in active treatment.
-Therefore, the hospital where your child is being treated must refer you.
+Ronald McDonald Houses are places of comfort specifically for pediatric children (ages 0 to 21) and their families who need to stay close while their child is in active treatment.
+Families must be referred to Ronald McDonald House by the hospital where their child is receiving treatment.

 Please Note: Submitting an application does not guarantee a room as we regularly have a waitlist.
 We work to fill rooms as quickly as possible, but due to the wide variety of conditions and treatment plans our guest families are facing, we cannot determine room availability until an application is received.